-- 73. The shares of a traded CECIS are not sold or traded directly with investors, but are issued, distributed and traded through placing agents, broker/dealers and other market intermediaries to individual and corporate investors.
-As such, a traded CECIS and the nominated firm thereof do not have the same opportunity to engage with investors prior to accepting an investment, approving a transfer or undertaking a corporate action such as a share buy-back or dividend distribution. - 74.
-Where the shares of a CECIS are traded on a recognised stock exchange within the meaning of the Beneficial Ownership Regulations, in accordance with Paragraph 4(4) of Schedule 3 it is not necessary for the firm nominated by that CECIS under Paragraph 4.57. to identify, and verify the identity of, the investors in that scheme.
+74. The shares of a traded CECIS are not sold or traded directly with investors, but are issued, distributed and traded through placing agents, broker/dealers and other market intermediaries to individual and corporate investors.
+As such, a traded CECIS and the nominated firm thereof do not have the same opportunity to engage with investors prior to accepting an investment,

-4.8.3.1.
-Initial Offering
+- approving a transfer or undertaking a corporate action such as a share buy-back or dividend distribution. - 75.
+Where the shares of a CECIS are traded on a recognised stock exchange within the meaning of the Beneficial Ownership Regulations, in accordance with Paragraph 4(4) of Schedule 3 it is not necessary for the firm nominated by that CECIS under Paragraph 4.57. to identify, and verify the identity of any of the investors in that scheme. - 76.
+Where the firm has been nominated under Paragraph 4.57. for a traded CECIS, it must understand the routes by which investors could enter the CECIS and have considered the risk presented by these routes to entry in its risk assessment of the CECIS carried out under Paragraph 3(4) of Schedule 3 and this Handbook.